somedatapacket/docs.humio.com/content/faq/_index.md

 The `bucket()` and `timechart()` functions lets you specify an explicit timezone (`timechart(..., timezone=Z)`).
 This will overrule the timezone of the browser.
-Note, that the x-axis of timecharts is still shown in localtime.
+Note, that the x-axis of time charts is still shown in local time.